LMAX-Exchange/puppet-sfptpd/README.md

 }
 ~~~

 You may have a use case to run sfptpd in the foreground, say with supervisord.
+You cannot set
+$service_ensure=stopped because the init script will attempt to shut down any running sfptpd process.
-Due to the way
-class parameters work in Puppet 3, you can't set $service_ensure=undef, as the Puppet Parser will
+Due to the way class parameters work in Puppet 3, neither can you set $service_ensure=undef,
-still take the default parameter value.
-There is a separate boolean to force the module to not
+as the Puppet Parser will still take the default parameter value.
+There is a separate boolean to
-manage the ensure parameter of the sfptpd service:
+force the module to not manage the ensure parameter of the sfptpd service:

 ~~~ puppet
 class { 'sfptpd':